A Quick Recap:

 We have a lot more of this park to discover but so far my favorite spot is probably Glacier Point!

 2021 was the first year that The Hable Way has lived in California!
 Inside of that first year, we checked off a lot of exciting boxes on our bucket list of adventures.
-We decided to put together a quick, easy Bay Area roadmap for you to use if you are ever in San Francisco!
+We decided to put together a quick, easy Bay Area roadmap for you to use if you are ever in the San Francisco area!
 Click the text links below the map image to learn more about each location.
-If you would like
+If you